 Employees and contractors can request assistance from the Fair Work Ombudsman if they believe their rights have been breached.

-If you would like to discuss your employment status, or to check whether you are meeting all of your tax and superannuation obligations for someone who works for you give Dennis Barnett, Business Services Partner a call today on 03 5443 0344.
+If you would like to discuss your employment status, or to check whether you are meeting all of your tax and superannuation obligations for someone who works for you, give AFS a call today on 03 5443 0344.